-The American Studies Program engages students in the interdisciplinary study of the culture and society of the United States and the Americas, past and present.
+The American Studies Program offers a B.A. in American Studies.
+Coursework engages students in the interdisciplinary study of the culture and society of the United States and the Americas, past and present.
 We encourage students to cross traditional intellectual boundaries and develop perspectives on American life that are more expansive and critical than those normally found within the limits of a single discipline.
 Working with a wide array of methods, themes, and materials, students discover first-hand our society's rich and often conflicted history of cultural, racial, and sexual diversity.

 The program's location in the restored colonial capital of Virginia offers students ample opportunities for independent work.
 Field trips to Colonial Williamsburg and other nearby historic sites and museums are an integral part of several courses.
 Students also regularly pursue internships at other museums and foundations, from the Yorktown foundation to the Smithsonian.